 If you are into macramé, you would be wondering where to buy macramé rope cords in Malaysia.
 Well, to make it easy, Green Daun craft shop sells macramé rope in Petaling Jaya, and we carry four to five different types of cotton macramé cords for your projects.

 This craft is not very popular, but since the digital era came full force, many have found resources to learn how to make or do macramé designs.

 Where to buy Macramé Rope Cords in Malaysia

 As a macramé maker, you may have found it difficult to find a source to get these cotton rope, and now Green Daun stocks them in four sizes.
-They come in thickness of 2.5mm, 3.5mm, 5mm and 7mm, which can be purchased in lots of five meters.
+They come in thickness of 1mm, 2.5mm, 4mm, 5mm, 6mm and 7mm, and is sold in bundles.

 In the Boho or Bohemian fashion and lifestyle trends, macrame is one of those arts and crafts that blend in well with the Boho theme.
 Creative people can even create a macrame top for women.